What is Resistant Starch?

 A study that specifically looked at the protective effect of resistant starch in carriers of hereditary colorectal cancer found that resistant starch had no detectable effect on cancer development.
 While I’m not dismissing possible cancer-protective roles for resistant starch and fiber, I am interested in seeing more definitive studies relating cancer risk to resistant starch and fiber in humans, if they exist.

-Clearly there is evidence that we, and our resident microbes, derive benefit from some level of resistant starch and / or other indigestible fibers in our diet.
-Whether or not we need to supplement our diet beyond what we receive from simply eating some fiber rich green leafy vegetables, avocados, nuts, and some fruit (recommended in the Fast Tract Digestion series) is an open question.
+Clearly there is evidence that we and our resident microbes derive benefit from some level of resistant starch and / or other indigestible fibers in our diet.
+Whether or not we need to supplement our diet beyond what we receive from simply eating some fiber rich green leafy vegetables, avocados, nuts, and some fruit (recommended in the Fast Tract Digestion book series) is an open question.
 But for most healthy people, there is little down side as long as the amounts are not excessive.
 Excessive amounts of resistant starch (or any other indigestible carbohydrate) may backfire.
 Excess fermentable carbohydrates may foster potential harmful properties of gut microbes which may include:

 - Small Intestinal Bacterial Overgrowth (SIBO) – described below